Bridge Sampling Diagnostics: Experimental Results

-However, Figure \ref{fig:mcse_regression} did show that the MCSE estimate was accurate up to about 45 covariates.
-In this case, the tails of the numerator and denominator distributions are far from Pareto shape, and Pareto-$\hat{k}$ with the default number of tail values gives too high values.
-Figure \ref{fig:khat_numden_regression} also shows the average Pareto-$\hat{k}$ diagnostic using only 10 tail values (dashed lines).
-Now Pareto-$\hat{k}$s for both numerator and denominator are below 0.5 when the number of covariates is less than 42, which better matches the range when the MCSE estimate starts to fail.
-This shows that even when the distributions are bounded, with a finite sample the tail draws can resemble draws from a thick tail leading to an unreliable variance-based MCSE estimate.
-In this case, the average Pareto-$\hat{k}$ diagnostic using only 10 tail values matches the average behavior, but for a single case the Pareto-$\hat{k}$ using only 10 tail values has too big variability to be a practical diagnostic.
+However, Figure \ref{fig:mcse_regression} did show that the MCSE estimate was precise up to about 50 covariates.
+In this case, the tails of the numerator and denominator distributions are far from Pareto shape, and Pareto-$\widehat{k}$ with the default number of tail values gives too high values.
+Figure \ref{fig:khat_numden_regression} also shows the average Pareto-$\widehat{k}$ diagnostic using only 10 tail values (dashed lines).
+Now Pareto-$\widehat{k}$s for both numerator and denominator are below 0.5 when the number of covariates is less than 42, which better matches the range when the MCSE estimate starts to fail.
+This confirms that even though the distributions are theoretically bounded, in the pre-asymptotic regime the finite-sample draws exhibit heavy-tailed behavior indistinguishable from unbounded distributions, rendering the variance-based MCSE unreliable.
+In this case, the average Pareto-$\widehat{k}$ diagnostic using only 10 tail values matches the average behavior, but for a single case the Pareto-$\widehat{k}$ using only 10 tail values has too big variability to be a practical diagnostic.
 We leave it for future research to develop an alternative tail shape diagnostic that would work well for such bounded distributions that arise in bridge sampling.